Density Matrix Formalism for PT-Symmetric Non-Hermitian Hamiltonians with the Lindblad Equation: Four-Dimensional Representation

 However, for the normalized density matrix $\rho^{}_{\rm N}(t)$, we have to deal with $-{\rm i}\left(H \rho^{}_{\rm N} - \rho^{}_{\rm N} H^\dagger\right)$, where $H^\dagger$ is present as well.
 In the most general case, all coefficients $H^{}_\mu$ (for $\mu = 0, 1, 2, 3$) in the expansion of $H$ are complex.
 Therefore, we have

 Furthermore, if the trace is taken together with the Pauli matrix $\sigma^{}_i$, then we obtain

 Since there is an extra term in Eq.~(\ref{eq:N}) in the Lindblad equation for the normalized density matrix $\rho^{}_{\rm N}(t)$, we should investigate the traces involving this term.
-Its trace can be found as
+The trace of the first term on the right-hand side of Eq.~(\ref{eq:N}) can be found as

 which turns out to be non-linear in $\rho^{}_\mu$ (for $\mu = 0, 1, 2, 3$).
 When the trace is taken together with the Pauli matrix $\sigma^{}_i$, we obtain